audeering/audb/_sources/load.rst.txt

         version='1.1.0',
     )

-And to get the total duration of all media files:
+Or get the total duration of all media files.

 .. jupyter-execute::